mrjones2014/smart-splits.nvim/README.md

 # smart-splits.nvim

 Smart, directional Neovim split resizing and navigation.
 Think about split resizing in terms of up, down, left, and right edge movements.
 Move cyclicly through splits (moving left at the left edge jumps to the right edge).
-Extremely lightweight, weighing in at less than 150 source lines of code.

 ![demo](./demo.gif)